urba777/nfq_php/README.md

 Automated test is created with **phpunit: ^9.5**.
 I couldn't upload **vendor** folder files here.
 Test can be found at **tests/StudentTest.php**.

 What is more:
-added .htaccess, styles with SASS, some scripts.
+added .htaccess, styles with SASS, some JavaScript scripts.